Research at Markey Cancer Center

 Markey's research programs span the entire spectrum of cancer epidemiology and etiology, molecular expression and regulation, cancer prevention, early detection and treatment.
 Associated member scientists include faculty from 28 departments of eight different colleges of University of Kentucky.

-Four formal programs are organized to facilitate coordinated efforts in areas of particular breadth and strength.
+Three formal programs are organized to facilitate coordinated efforts in areas of particular breadth and strength.
 These include:

 Markey Cancer Center has particularly strong research and programmatic ties to the UK Colleges of Pharmacy and Public Health in addition to all of the oncology departments and divisions of the UK College of Medicine, its primary organizational base.